View Waldo Beebe's Obituary on TheStarPress.com and share memories

 |

-MUNCIE - Waldo Beebe, 93, passed away at I.U.
+Muncie - Waldo F. Beebe, 93, passed away at I.U.
 Health Ball Memorial Hospital on Tuesday, April 2, 2019 following a brief illness.

 He was born January 8, 1926, in Muncie, the son of Waldo E. and Louise (Faris) Beebe.
 Waldo graduated from Burris High School in 1943.
 Mr. Beebe entered into active service with the U.S. Navy during World War II.
 He graduated from the University of Virginia with a Bachelor of Arts in 1948, and obtained his Juris Doctorate from the Indiana University School of Law in 1951.
 After law school, he traveled in Europe with friends.
 Eventually he settled in Nuremburg, Germany where he worked returning property that was seized during the war, to its original owner.